sicaboy/laravel-security/README.md

 #### CAUTION: Extra event you need to call

-Login and reigster events are automatically traced.
+User login and register events have been automatically traced.
 While there is an extra event you should add to call explicitly.

 ```php